 Meals at the Villa Fontelunga are laid-back, sociable affairs, usually taken out on the gravelled forecourt with open views over the gentle Val di Chiana, but sometimes indoors at a designer table in the barrel-vaulted cantina.
 There's also a semi-outdoor lounge bar where you can enjoy aperitifs at sunset, or a post-prandial cigar tucked under a blanket by the open fire.

-A leisurely buffet breakfast starts the day, with cereals, croissants and other patisseries, toast from a sleek chrome toaster, home-made jams, fresh fruit and juices, yoghurts and hot drinks.
+A leisurely buffet breakfast starts the day, with cereals, croissants and other patisseries, home-made jams, fresh fruit and juices, yoghurts and hot drinks.
 Paolo, chef-cum-concierge extraordinaire, helps you plan your day, offering printouts of the back route to Cortona and the Armani factory outlet, while the early (or late) morning sun warms your skin and turns the Val di Chiana from blue to lilac to green.

 For lunch, a wide and fresh array of dishes is prepared by Paolo, with occasional, lively intervention from his visiting mother.
-Classic tricolore salads, Italian-style tortillas, cold cuts and cheeses guarantee a healthy intake.
-Guests and owners sit together around a long table shaded by white parasols, discussing everything from Smart cars to Romanesque churches.
+You might get classic tricolore salads, Italian-style tortillas, cold cuts or cheeses (don't miss the creamy local burrata).
+Lots of dishes are veggie-friendly, like fresh pasta with courgette, onion, carrot and cream.
+Guests and owners sit together around a long table shaded by white parasols.

-On other evenings, you can drive to nearby Marciano for supper in the excellent La Vecchia Rota restaurant – ask to sit in the upstairs room, with its lovely painted ceiling.
-Paolo also recommends a small restaurant called La Lodola (just 2 km away) and Pizzeria il Tempio in Pozzo (with al fresco seating in summer); and he is happy to book any of these for you.
+Or you can drive to nearby Marciano for supper in the excellent La Vecchia Rota restaurant – ask to sit in the upstairs room, with its lovely painted ceiling.
+Paolo also recommends a small restaurant called La Lodola (just 2 km away) and Pizzeria il Tempio in Pozzo (with al fresco seating in summer), and he is happy to book any of these for you.

 - Communal dining